For style leaders and design lovers.

 10. Pop colors

 While earthy tones will always have a place in the outdoors, designers are also looking towards the resurgence of color in interior design, especially with pop-colored shades of blue, orange, and pink.
+When it comes to outdoor furniture colors to avoid, however, steer clear of using too much color throughout the backyard, and keep it to one smaller area.
 These seaters can be used as accent pieces, adding to a backyard deck or garden space.

 Consider all-weather wicker, wood, or acrylic seaters in bold shades.
 You can also purchase furniture in customizable shapes.
 Add a few pillows or throws and you're on-trend.